dlminvestments/dlm-CoreDNS/plugin/traffic/README.md

 *  `node` **ID** is how *traffic* identifies itself to the control plane.
 This defaults to `coredns`.
 *  `locality` has a list of **REGION,ZONE,SUBZONE**s.
 These tell *traffic* where its running and what should be considered local traffic.
 Each **REGION,ZONE,SUBZONE** will be used to match clusters again while generating responses.
 The list should descend in proximity.
-A `*` describes a wildcard match.
+A `*` describes a wild card match.
 I.e. when there are 3 regions, US, EU, ASIA, and this CoreDNS is running in EU, you can use:
    `locality EU,*,* US,*,*, ASIA,*,*`.
 Only when the cluster's locality isn't UNKNOWN will this matching happen.